Learn about actual and potential costs

 - What happens to my data/contract in the event of your bankruptcy, going out of business or sale of the business to another company?

 - How do you adjust your operations in times of high demand and low demand?
-How do you mitigate demand volatility?
+How are you mitigating demand volatility during the COVID-19 pandemic?

 Sourcing across North America?